Defining Group Sequential Boundaries with rpact

 • Probabilities of stopping due to a significant result at each interim or the final analysis ($rejectionProbabilities), cumulative power ($power), and probability of stopping for futility at each interim ($futilityProbabilities).
 All of these are calculated under the alternative H1.

-• Expected sample size of group sequential design (relative to fixed design) under the alternative hypothesis H1 ($averageSampleNumber1), under the null hypothesis H0 ($averageSampleNumber0), and under the parameter in the middle between H0 and H1.
+• Expected sample size of group sequential design (relative to fixed design) under the alternative hypothesis H1 ($averageSampleNumber1), under the null hypothesis H0 ($averageSampleNumber0), and under the parameter in the middle between H0 and H1 ($averageSampleNumber01).

 • In addition, getDesignCharacteristics(design) provides the required sample size for an abstract group sequential single arm trial with a normal outcome, effect size 1, and standard deviation 1 (i.e., the simplest group sequential setting from a mathematical point of view).
 The sample size for such a trial without interim analyses is given as $nFixed and the maximum sample size of the corresponding group sequential design as $shift.

-The practical relevance of this abstract design is that the properties of the design (critical values, sample size inflation factor, rejection probabilies, etc) carry over to group sequential designs regardless of the endpoint (e.g. continuous, binary, or survial) as they all share the same underlying canonical multivariate normal distribution of the \(z\)-scores.
+The practical relevance of this abstract design is that the properties of the design (critical values, sample size inflation factor, rejection probabilities, etc) carry over to group sequential designs regardless of the endpoint (e.g. continuous, binary, or survival) as they all share the same underlying canonical multivariate normal distribution of the \(z\)-scores.

 Overall stopping probabilities, rejection probabilities, and futility probabilities under the null (H0) and the alternative (H1) (overall and at each stage) can be calculated using the function getPowerAndAverageSampleNumber().
-To get these numbers, one needs to provide the maximum sample size and the effect size (0 under H0, 1 under H1) of the corresponding type of design.
+To get these numbers, one needs to provide the maximum sample size and the effect size of the corresponding type of design.
+We use the maximum sample size of the abstract design we mentioned above via designChar$shift.
+Under the null hypothesis, the corresponding effect size theta is 0 for this design and under the alternative hypothesis, the effect size theta is 1.

 # theta = 0 for calculations under H0